girl survives air crash and claims a demon is after her

 Ellie tried to tell the pilot that they ought to go, around the clouds, that something terrible would happen if they didn’t.
 The pilot told her not to worry it was the just bad weather.
 They would be out of it in no time and told everyone to sit and fasten their seatbelts.
 Ellie became frantic.
 She asked her parents to make the pilot turn back.
-They tried to reassure her that it would be fine; they would be out of the clouds soon and landing shortly.

 Lightning struck the plane!

 Late one warm summer’s night Ellie awoke from a deep sleep.
 She lay wondering what had awakened her.
 The air was still and stifling; then she heard a sound that terrified her.
 It brought back vague and disturbing memories from years past.
 Somehow Ellie knew she must get out of the house.
-Quickly putting on her dressing gown she went to her grandparent’s room.
+Quickly putting on her dressing gown, she went to her grandparent’s room.
 Ellie couldn’t explain why she just knew they had to get out of the house.
 So she just shook them awake, telling them the house was on fire.

-“You have to try and run faster than me,” Ellie said.
-Making it sound as if it was to be a race.
+“You have to try and run faster than me,” Ellie said, making it sound as if it was to be a race.
 Susan nodded understanding at last.
 Both girls ran as fast as they could, by the time they reached Susan’s house Ellie no longer could hear the dreadful sound.
 Susan waved goodbye, saying the race had been good fun and they should do it again sometime.
 Ellie hoped as she walked the rest of the way home, if they were to race again, it wouldn’t be in quite the same circumstances.